-This budget line is available only for those projects that envisage WPO - Preparation.
+This budget line is available only for those projects that envisage WPO - Preparation and refers to expenses borne by partnership prior to the Call closure.

-Further information on this WP and budget line are provided in factsheet n.
+Further information on this WP and budget line are provided in Factsheet n.
 4 "Project Application".

-Under the Italy - Croatia Programme, preparation costs are reimbursed, only to projects selected for funding, as a lump sum of a total (ERDF + co-financing) maximum amount of 15.000 €.
+Under the strategic Calls for proposals of the Interreg VA Italy - Croatia CBC Programme preparation costs are reimbursed, only to projects selected for funding, as a lump sum of a total (ERDF + co-financing) maximum amount of EUR 20.000.